Even Faster Kernel Matrix Linear Algebra via Density Estimation: Introduction

-A KDE query is intimately tied to the kernel matrix $K$ whose entries are given by $K_{ij}=k(x_i,x_j)$.
-Querying the KDE with $y = x_i$ approximates the $i$th row sum of $K$.
+Much of the aforementioned algorithmic work on kernel matrices has been driven by a remarkable datastructure for \textit{kernel density estimation} (KDE): Specialized to the Gaussian case, we can take as input $n$ points $X = \{x_1, \cdots, x_n \} \subset \R^d$, $\eps, \mu \in (0, 1)$, pre-process $X$ in $\wt O(dn/\mu^{p_g})$ time, and return a datastructure $\mathcal{D}$ such that for any query point $y \in \R^d$, with probability $1-\frac{1}{\poly(n)}$, we have where currently $ p_g = 0.173+o(1)$ \cite{b12} is the best known exponent so far.
+A KDE query is intimately tied to the kernel matrix $K$ whose entries are given by $K_{ij}=e^{-\|x_i-x_j\|_2^2}$.
+Querying the KDE datastructure with $y = x_i$ approximates the $i$th row sum of $K$.
 Thus, many algorithmic works have used these queries to simulate downstream linear algebra algorithms for kernel matrices, without paying the naive $\Omega(n^2)$ time to construct them (e.g.\ see many of the aforementioned works).

-The goals of our paper are to exploit the power of KDE datastructures to develop much faster algorithms for approximating fundamental quantities related to kernel matrices, which are of interest to both theory and practice, including matrix-vector product, kernel sums, top eigenvector computation, and more (see \cref{a3}).

-Our algorithms take a kernel function $k$ and a dataset $X$, and the kernel matrix $K$ is defined \emph{implicitly}.
-Our only assumption is that $K$ is a symmetric positive semi-definite matrix with 1s along the diagonal and entries in $[0, 1]$.
-We do not specialize to any particular kernel function\footnote{The reader can have the function $k(x,y) = \exp(- \|x-y\|_2^2)$ in mind for simplicity, but our arguments generalize to any function in \cref{a2}}, nor do we make any other assumptions on the matrix $K$ such as having entries bounded away from $0$ \cite{b14} or having the largest $n$ entries dominate the rest \cite{b8}.
-Our algorithms indirectly access the kernel matrix through KDE queries.
-This results in our running times depending on $p$, the exponent of the KDE datastructure in \cref{a0}, and thus they are valid for any kernel admitting such KDE data structures.
-Our work also has the advantage that any independent progress on KDE datastructures automatically implies faster algorithms.
+Our algorithms take in a dataset $X$ and only operate on $K$ through KDE queries, and thus do not initialize $K$ exactly.
+We also do not make any structural assumptions on $K$ such as having entries bounded away from $0$ \cite{b14} or imposing sparsity assumptions as in \cite{b8}.
+Since our algorithms indirectly access $K$ through KDE queries, our algorithms are modular, allowing one to plug in any KDE algorithm in theory or in practice.